 Any electrolyte running out of the top of the cells is an obvious sign of overfilling.
-It is important that the electrolyte level be maintained 1/4-3/8 inch above the plates and never above the indicator ring.
+It is important that the electrolyte level be maintained above the plates but never above the indicator ring.
 Overfilling can result in dilution of electrolyte, which reduces capacity and life of the power pack.
 Overfilling can also cause corrosion where spillage of electrolyte occurs.
-(Your ELECTRAK tractor dealer has an automatic water filler jug available at a low cost.)
+(Your ELEC-TRAK tractor dealer has an automatic cell filler jug available at a low cost.)